 It is not easy to reduce the jumbled teaching to simple statements, but essentially the teaching is that:

 Mary Baker Eddy states that a Christian Scientist should use her book because God was its author, and because it is 'the voice of Truth to this age'.
-She said that the Bible is in error in at least 'three hundred thousand' places in the New Testament, but that Christian Science is 'unerring and divine'.
-Furthermore, the Bible is only useful when interpreted through Science and Health.
+She said that the Bible contained thousands of errors which she was able to discover, but that Christian Science is 'unerring and divine'.
+Thus Science and Health with Key to the Scriptures sinisterly suggests that it is the only correct tool to rightly interpret Scripture apart from the plain historical-grammatical interpretation that seeks to explain what the author said plainly for all to read and understand directly.

 Man is not sinful, but sin and death and birth are just illusions.
 Because God is in everything, man is like God, and since God cannot be sick, neither can man.
 Sickness is only the imaginings of the 'Mortal Mind'.

 She holds Mortal Mind responsible for everything which appears to be bad in this imaginary world.
 But she never bothers to explain what causes Mortal Mind.
 Her philosophy cannot deal with the obvious embarrassing problem: if all things that exist are good because God is in them, then how can Mortal Mind, which is evil, exist?
 In her view of Jesus Christ, Mary, like the Gnostics, draws an artificial distinction between the physical (or what appears to be physical, since matter does not exist) and the spiritual.
-The 'Jesus' side and the 'Christ' side of His character.
-The deity of Christ is denied, as is the virgin birth, atoning death, physical resurrection, final judgement, heaven and hell, etc.
+The 'Jesus' side (Jesus was not the Christ - S&H 333:3-15; 334:3; nor was Jesus God - S&H 361:12-13) and the 'Christ' side (the spiritual idea of sonship S&H 331:30-31) of His character, which indeed is the higher consciousness available to all people just as Jesus the man discovered it.
+The deity of Christ is denied, as is the Triune nature of God essential to all orthodox Christian and Biblical belief (S&H 256:9-11), the historical virgin birth, atoning death (S&H 23:3-7; S&H 25:6), physical resurrection, sin (S&H 447:24), final judgement, heaven and hell (as people make their own hell by thinking wrongly and their own heaven by thinking rightly), etc. Like in many religious cults the same language and terminology is employed by Mary Baker Eddy, but with no recognisable Biblical content apart from the bare name itself.
+Therefore, it is not "Christian" theology in any orthodox or historical sense.

-'The material blood of Jesus was no more efficacious to cleanse from sin when it was shed upon 'the accursed tree,' than when it was flowing in his veins as he went daily about his Father's business' (Science and Health p25).
+'The material blood of Jesus was no more efficacious to cleanse from sin when it was shed upon 'the accursed tree,' than when it was flowing in his veins as he went daily about his Father's business' (S&H 25).
 This reveals typical and very obvious contradictions in her thinking.
 For example: what 'material blood'? what 'sin'?
 These do not exist under the Christian Science doctrine.
+Likewise, Christian Science proponents should consider: if the essence of humanity is God and the divine Mine, and if God is an infinite, changeless being, then how can a man (a manifestation of the divine Mind) to go through a changing process of enlightenment, by which he discovers his divinity?

 In conclusion Christian Science is neither Christian nor science, for it cannot be accepted by Christians (since it contradicts essentials of the Faith), or by scientists, who cannot accept Mrs Eddy's denial of the existence of matter.